Thousands of protesters mark two years since Beirut blast | Law-Order

 Thousands of protesters mark two years since Beirut blast

-The concrete silos cracked and fell, sending a cloud of smoke into the sky.
+The concrete silos cracked and fell after burning for several weeks, sending a cloud of smoke and dust into the sky.
 Protesters covered their mouths in disbelief.
 "Seeing the smoke coming out – especially that I was here during the blast – triggers a very bad memory.
 It was the same smoke coming from the silos up to the sky," said 31-year-old protester Samer al-Khoury.

 "It's important for me to be here today because it's very important for us to ask for justice and accountability for what happened," said Stephanie Moukheiber, 27, a Lebanese woman living in Canada for the last decade, who decided to spend the summer in Lebanon.
 "What happened was not a mistake, it was a massacre.
 It destroyed an entire city."